elliottvillars/hdlparse/README.rst

   > pip install setuptools

-The easiest way to install Hdlparse is from `PyPI <https://pypi.python.org/pypi/hdlparse>`_.
+The easiest way to install hdlparse is from `PyPI <https://pypi.python.org/pypi/hdlparse-fork>`_.

 .. code-block:: sh